Safety and Loss Prevention

 Certain chemical hazard categories may be flagged by EH&S prior to ordering.
 This will enable real time review of chemical inventories to determine if certain chemicals will trigger an MAQ overage.
 For labs that maintain accurate inventories and dispose of items (delete them from their chemical inventory) prior to ordering new materials, “replacement” chemicals will be unlikely to contribute to MAQ problems.

 Buildings or rooms can be designed to safely store unlimited quantities of hazardous materials.
-High Hazard (Group H) occupancies should be considered in certain circumstances, though the construction costs are higher.
-Other construction improvements that can increase chemical quantities can include: adding full automatic fire sprinklers throughout a building (doubles MAQs for most hazardous materials), constructing additional control areas in a portion of a building, converting rooms or buildings to Group L (Laboratory) occupancies.
-Options can be discussed with the Campus Fire Marshal.
+High Hazard (Group H) occupancies should be considered in certain circumstances.
+Other construction improvements that can increase chemical quantities can include: adding full automatic fire sprinklers throughout a building (doubles MAQs for most hazardous materials), constructing additional control areas in a portion of a building, converting rooms or buildings to Group L (Laboratory) Occupancies.
+In addition, adding gas cabinets can double storage quantities for many hazardous gases.
+Installing gas cabinets involves connection with the hazardous exhaust system to achieve minimal ventilation rates and typically includes installation of a fire sprinkler within the cabinet.

 Toolbox of solutions from MAQ TF report